skydoves/ElasticViews/README.md

 ```

 ##Usage
-You can use like using normal views and you can give touch effect all of GroupViews very simply.
+You can use like using normal views and you can give all of Views or GroupViews touch effect very simply.

 ####Add XML Namespace
 First add below XML Namespace inside your XML layout file.